 click on the above links to play the song – right-click to download or else click on the following to download all of the above in a great big zipfile (203mb) — this file is hosted on dropbox, but you should not need a dropbox account to download it: if they ask just close the box to register for an account, and then on the top left of the screen click on the button that says “download”

 In 2014, the Queer Corps radio show on Montreal’s CKUT 90.3FM devoted an entire show to Windi — besides his music, people who knew him are interviewed and share their memories with us.
 It is well worth listening to, and has been uploaded to soundcloud where you can do just that.

-Working on putting up the Windi Earthworm Remembered webpage, i googled Windi to see if there was anything up on the net i should be aware of.
+Working on putting up this webpage, i googled Windi to see if there was anything up on the net i should be aware of.
 While there are a few mentions, as of this writing it’s not much.

 i did find two articles mentioned at the National Archives, which i went down and photocopied.
 They’re both from Montreal gay newspapers from the 80s, and both are in French.
 Each in their own way, they both recount the constant harassment Windi endured from the Montreal police, who would routinely arrest him for playing on the street – and this despite the fact that he paid to have a permit to do so.
 As he explains in the audio news report accessible here, “I draw a large crowd, I sing anti-socially I suppose as far as the police are concerned, I am a transvestite at times and that does stir up the police’s blood I think…”